drduh/macOS-Security-and-Privacy-Guide/README.md

 macOS is most secure running on [Apple hardware](https://support.apple.com/guide/security/hardware-security-overview-secf020d1074/1/web/1) with Apple silicon; in general, newer models offer stronger security guarantees.
 Avoid non-Apple hardware running macOS and systems which do not support the latest macOS release, as Apple does not [patch all vulnerabilities](https://support.apple.com/guide/deployment/about-software-updates-depc4c80847a) in legacy versions.

 When using a wireless keyboard, mouse, headphones, or other accessory, Apple accessories are generally the most secure option because macOS updates them automatically.
-They also support the latest [Bluetooth features](https://support.apple.com/guide/security/bluetooth-security-sec82597d97e/web) like BLE Privacy which randomizes the Bluetooth hardware address to prevent tracking, which is not guaranteed with third-party accessories.
+They support the latest [Bluetooth features](https://support.apple.com/guide/security/bluetooth-security-sec82597d97e/web) such as [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) Privacy which randomizes the hardware address to reduce tracking, which is not always available with third-party accessories.

 When purchasing a Mac, consider paying in cash rather than ordering online or purchasing with a credit/debit card, to limit identifying information linked to the purchase.